Mental Health Facilities Charlotte, NC

 Alexander Youth Network Prtf

-Alexander Youth Network Prtf is one of mental health facilities in Charlotte, North Carolina, located at 6220 Thermal Road, Suite C, 28211 zip code.
+Alexander Youth Network Prtf is a mental health clinic in Charlotte, NC, located at 6220 Thermal Road, Suite C, 28211 zip code area.
 Alexander Youth Network Prtf provides residential treatment.
-Alexander Youth Network Prtf provides behavior modification, couples/family therapy and psychotropic medication to children / adolescents.
-Alexander Youth Network Prtf also supports people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Alexander Youth Network Prtf include family psychoeducation, suicide prevention services and education services.
+Alexander Youth Network Prtf offers couples/family therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Alexander Youth Network Prtf also supports children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services offered at Alexander Youth Network Prtf include suicide prevention services, family psychoeducation and case management.

 Learn More